april-tools/mtpc/README.md

 # TODOS

-* [ ] Set `FIND_UNUSED_PARAMS=False` in env.sh when we fix circuit parametrisation.
-AG monkeypatched layer.probs(), which means the old params of the circuit are not updated - and that makes training error unless we set `FIND_UNUSED_PARAMS=True` - so we do that for now.
-* [ ] Override Categorical and Sum layers to support batch of parameters
+* [x] Override Categorical and Sum layers to support batch of parameters
-* [ ] Implement multi-token prediction with sliding window
+* [x] Implement multi-token learning with sliding window

 # Setup: